wp-cool-tools/list-plugin-details/README.md

 ### Is the showcase ready for Gutenberg?

-Yes, you can use the shortcode [wpo_plugin_showcase] within Gutenberg.
+Yes, you can use the shortcode [wpo_plugin_showcase] with Gutenberg blocks.

 ### Do I have to be a plugin author?

-No. List Plugin Details grabs the official and public details of the plugin from wordpress.org.
+No. List Plugin Details grabs the public details of the plugin from wordpress.org.

 ### Can I only list the plugins that I am the author of?

-No. List Plugin Details lists the official and public details of any plugin available on wordpress.org
+No. List Plugin Details lists the  public details of any plugin which is available on wordpress.org.
+Create a showcase of your own, or your preferred plugins.

 ### Does List Plugin Details provides several layouts?